SPI-Birds/pipelines/README.md

 ## Dealing with new data

 When we get updated data (or get data for a new population) we need to set up the archiving folder on the N drive using the `archive` function.

+* The names of primary data file(s) for each population should not be changed.
+When updating with data from new years, make sure the name of the new data is the same as the old data following the naming protocol described above.

 ### New population